nyu-acsys/drift/artifact.md

 ## Reusability
 The source code for `evDrift` is located in `/oopsla25/evDrift` directory of the container and on Github at https://github.com/nyu-acsys/drift

-See the `README.md` file for complete installation instructions across platforms and guidance on running the tool with different configuration options.
+See the `README.md` file inside the source directory for complete installation instructions across platforms and guidance on running the tool with different configuration options.